 St Luke and St Philip’s is a very caring school and staff pride themselves on making sure our children feel happy, safe and able to achieve.

 The Inclusion Manager monitors the wellbeing of all children with special educational needs very closely, through observations and regular informal discussions with class teachers, teaching assistants, parents and the children.
-We work closely with ELCAS for any children who have been referred, to ensure we are providing the best care for children who have emotional, mental and social difficulties and require external professional help.
+We work closely with MHST for any children who have been referred, to ensure we are providing the best care for children who have emotional, mental and social difficulties and require external professional help.

 Our Pupil Wellbeing Lead liaises closely with parents and carers to support any additional needs outside of school that we can help with.
 All staff are First Aid trained, with several members of staff having completed the Paediatric First Aid training.